Component plugin steps

 For plugins created by others, check the Community website.

 When a plugin step finishes processing, the system runs its default post-processing script, which is defined in the plugin XML file.
-For details, see The plugin.xml file.
+For details, see Plugin.xml file.

 You can override the default behavior by using your own script.
-Enter the script in the step's Post Processing Script field.
+To set your script for a particular plugin step in a component or global process, select the script in the Post Processing Script field when you define the step's properties in the process designer.

-For details on creating post-processing scripts, see Post-processing scripts.
+For details on creating post-processing scripts, see Manage post-processing scripts.